krutibhalodia/Rx-Secure/README.md

-# MedMagic
+# Rx-Secure

-***MedMagic*** is a simple application that allows users to search for any clinical drug through the National Library of Medicine's RxNorm API.
+***Rx-Securec*** is a simple application that allows users to search for any clinical drug through the National Library of Medicine's RxNorm API.

 ## Table of Contents